 Before you decide to keep the property and make money from it, look into the tax implications with an independent financial advisor.

-However, it could be a challenge preparing for and managing the sale.
-Property Saviour gives you an option to avoid the hassle of traditional house-selling methods.
-We will be able to buy your inherited property for our own portfolio.
+However, it could be a challenge to prepare for and manage the sale.
+Some companies can give you the option to avoid the hassle of traditional house-selling methods and offer to buy your inherited property for their own portfolio.

-Will you buy an inherited house that needs improving?
+Will you sell an inherited house that needs improving?

-This is because the company specialises in buying inherited properties that are difficult to obtain a mortgage on because they are in a poor state of repair.
+Make sure you engage with a company that specialises in buying inherited properties that are difficult to obtain a mortgage on because they are in a poor state of repair.